Amar825/BioNT-Workshop-2025/day4-Deeplearning&DeepVariant/readme.md

 I will not discuss the hands-on session from Elias; instead, I shall upload the notebooks themselves, where I've played around with hyperparameters and are well commented and documented.
 I shall talk briefly about why Deepvariant triumps over existing common variant calling tools.

 #### The Problem
+Traditional variant callers like HaplotypeCaller, FreeBayes, or SAMtools use a chain of statistical models and manual rules to figure out where variants are.
+They rely on assumptions about how sequencing works, like how often errors happen or how reads align.
+These tools are clever, but they also get stuck when reality doesn’t match their assumptions.

+The truth is, sequencing data is noisy.
+Reads might be low quality, wrongly aligned, or just messy.
+And hand-tuned statistical models often struggle in these conditions, especially with complex regions of the genome or less common variant types like indels.
+That leads to two problems: either the model misses real variants, or it calls things that aren’t there.
+You’re stuck choosing between precision and recall, and tuning for each case can get annoying.

+#### The Solution
+DeepVariant takes a different route.
+Instead of using fixed rules, it uses deep learning to learn what real variants look like.
+It turns aligned reads into image-like tensors called pileups.
+These get passed through a convolutional neural network trained to recognize patterns that indicate actual genetic variation.

+Because it is trained on huge amounts of high-quality reference data, it learns how to deal with sequencing noise, weird edge cases, and platform differences.
+No manual rule-writing needed.
+And the output is standard VCF files, so it fits easily into existing workflows.

+What makes it powerful is not just accuracy, but generalization.
+It does well across different genome builds, sequencing platforms, and variant types.
+Plus, it runs fast on GPUs using Parabricks, so it is practical for real-world use.